wbamberg/idl-reference/docs/nsIBidirectionalIterator.md

 The result is undefined if |anotherIterator| was not created by or for the same underlying container or sequence.

-@param anotherIterator another iterator to compare against, created by or for the same underlying container or sequence
-@result true if |anotherIterator| points to the same position in the underlying container or sequence

 #### Parameters ####